Charged with a Sex Crime?

 - Statutory Rape – Georgia statutory rape involves having sexual intercourse with someone under the age of 16, assuming they are not your spouse.
 The elements of traditional rape charges (force, penetration, and against the will of the person) are not at issue in a statutory rape case.
 Also, a mistaken belief that the person was 16 or older is not a defense.

 Statutory Rape can be punished by imprisonment for not less than 1 year nor more than 20 years.
-However, if the defendant is 21 or over, 10 year sentence.
+However, if the defendant is 21 or over, 10-year sentence.
 Additionally, if the victim was at least 14, and the Defendant was under 18, or no more than 4 years older than the victim, statutory rape can be a misdemeanor.

 - Child Molestation – Georgia law defines child molestation as doing any immoral or indecent act with or in the presence of a minor under 16, with the intent to arouse the sexual desires of the child or other person.
 The law also prohibits transmitting images of immoral or indecent acts to a child under the age of 16 with the intent to arouse either party.
-It is not required to show their was actual skin-to-skin contact, or that the victim was actually aroused in order to be charged with child molestation.
+It is not required to show there was actual skin-to-skin contact, or that the victim was actually aroused in order to be charged with child molestation.

 First offense child molestation charges include imprisonment for not less than 5 years or more than 20 years.
 For a second offense, imprisonment not less than 10 years nor more than 30 years or by imprisonment for life.
 Like with statutory rape charges, child molestation can be charged as a misdemeanor under certain circumstances where the victim and other party are close in age.